Zubale/zubale-backend-challenge/README.md

 Guadalajara: Thursday, April 25th from 7-10pm

 The requirements are:
-1. Clone this repo and create your own branch
+1. Fork this repo and clone it to start working
 2. Build out a the service
 3. Provide an endpoint to allow quotes to be submitted
 4. Provide an endpoint to allow votes on quotes to be submitted